All Saints' Church, Cambridge

 All Saints' is a church on Jesus Lane in central Cambridge, England, which was built by the architect George Frederick Bodley.
 The church was constructed in stages between 1863 and 1870 and is a notable example of English Gothic Revival style.
 It was designated Grade I listed building status in 1950.
 It was vested in the Churches Conservation Trust in 1981.
-Opening times vary and visitors should contact the Churches Conservation Trust to confirm current arrangements.